 Responses to this Request for Information will help the SMEIG develop recommendations for the Board on whether and how to amend the IFRS for SMEs Standard.
 Any proposed changes will be subject to further consultation.

-We have produced the below Optional Response Document, which users may find helpful when submitting comments.
-If you choose to use this document, as an alternative to a comment letter, please convert it to PDF before submitting via the comment letter link on our website.
+- a comment letter using the optional response document (if you choose to use this document as an alternative to a comment letter, please convert it to PDF before submitting via the comment letter link on our website); or

-The Request for Information is open for comment until 27 July 2020.Login/register to submit a comment letter
+The Request for Information is open for comment until 27 October 2020.
+The deadline has changed because of the covid-19 pandemic; previously it was 27 July 2020.Login/register to submit a comment letter